 Vice President of Strategy and Excellence

-Valerie Russo joined The Children’s Aid Society (CAS) in February 2011, serving in the new position of Vice President of Strategy and Excellence.
+Valerie Russo joined The Children’s Aid Society in February 2011, serving in the new position of vice president of Strategy and Excellence.

 Valerie’s leadership is critical to the future effectiveness of The Children’s Aid Society as the organization explores new strategies to help children in poverty to succeed and thrive.